gregorkb/semipadd2pop/README.md

 chosen via crossvalidation.

-The following code generates a synthetic data set with binary responses using the `get_semipadd_data` and uses the `semipadd_cv_adapt` function to fit a sparse semiparametric regression model.
+The following code generates a synthetic data set with binary responses using the `get_semipadd_data` function and uses the `semipadd_cv_adapt` function to fit a sparse semiparametric regression model.
 The tuning parameter governing sparsity is chosen via crossvalidation.
 The `plot_semipadd_cv_adapt` function plots the fitted nonparametric effects, showing with transparent curves the fitted effects under candidate tuning parameter values which were not chosen by